pluralsh/documentation/pages/how-to/deploy/pr-automation.md

 * Using that PRA to create an `InfrastructureStack` to provision the s3 bucket using a Plural terraform stack.

 {% callout severity="warning" %}
-This Guide will not work properly unless you've finished the tutorial [Integrate with your Source Control Provider](/how-to/set-up/scm-connection).
+This Guide will not work properly unless you've finished the tutorial {% doclink to="setup-scm" %}Integrate with your Source Control Provider{% /doclink %}.
 {% /callout %}

 ## Define the PR Automation